MeeskaMooska/Macro_Maker/README.md

 Listener.TempData.mouse_movement_buffer: used to space out recorded mouse movements as without this simply moving your mouse across a modern screen would record kilobytes of data that truly are not necessary.
-The default buffer is set to 20 movements which is not enough for me, I rarely record movement and struggle to think of a need for it, so I have mouse movement permanently disabled in my config file. which is a perfect segue to the config file.
+The default buffer is set to 101 movements because the buffer index is set to one and cannot be zero.